 Have the following prepared to complete your initial workspace and project setup:

-- Magento Commerce Cloud account with an added user account
+- Cloud for Adobe Commerce account with an added user account

 - Magento authentication keys from Magento Marketplace.
 If the License Owner or Technical Lead created the project according to these instructions, the Magento authentication keys should already be installed and available in the auth.json file in the code repository.